Toby7658/History-Onics/README.md

   * [Code Institute](https://codeinstitute.net/ie/) - Influence with the styling of the landing page was taken from the Love Running module available via the Programme Overview.
   * [Google Images](https://images.google.com/) - Google Images provided images for the Hero Image and Navigation block on the landing page.
   * [HTML CSS Color Picker](https://www.htmlcsscolor) - This site was accessed to assist with defining colour.
+  * [Grammarly](https://app.grammarly.com/) - This site was used to complete a spell check throughout the site and readme file.

 [Back to top](<#Table-of-Contents>)